earloc/QLeatherMan/README.md

 The ~~swiss-army-knife~~ leatherman when dealing with GraphQL schemas in .NET-land.

 ## What is it?
-QLeatherman, or short qlman, is a dotnet core cli-utility to help deailing with common tasks when GraphQL meets .NET (Core)
+QLeatherman, or short qlman, is a dotnet core cli-utility to help deailing with common tasks when GraphQL meets .NET (Core).

 Main aspects are:
 - easy-to-use from the start (via dotnet-tool)